We are all about Safe Space

 Mummy Marho’s Foundation has been in existence since 2017 but got offically registered and launched in September of 2023.

-December 26th became our yearly event for the communities within the Ajah axis.
+December 26th has become our yearly event for the communities within the Oke-Ira stretch and Ado, Ajah axis.

 In October 2024, the Mummy Marho’s Foundation opened her door to the Okeira Nla community and birthed the Brain Power Hub.

-The Brain Power Hub is a free facility for the DAUCTAY'S between the ages of 5-21 years; who are either homeless or are living in unstable conditions.
+The Brain Power Hub is a free safe space facility for the DAUCTAY'S between the ages of 5-25 years; who are either homeless or are living in unstable conditions.

-The Brain Power Hub facility is opened Mondays to Saturdays between the hours of 7am – 5pm and on public holidays between 12noon – 3pm.
-The Hub offers social and academic programs with counseling services to help develop a wholesome individual with stable mental state of mind for every young one that walks into the facility.
+The Brain Power Hub facility is opened Mondays to Saturdays between the hours of 7am – 5pm and on public holidays between 10am – 5pm.
+The Hub offers social and academic programs with counseling services to help develop a wholesome individual with stable mental state of mind for every young one that either gets rescued or walks into the facility.

-We provide free daily nutritious breakfast and lunch, take-home dinner food packs with drinking water, medical interventions, basic necessities like giving donated clothes, toiletries, daily baths and TV time.
+We provide free daily nutritious breakfast and lunch with drinking water, weekend take-home dinner food packs, medical interventions, basic necessities like giving donated clothing items, toiletries, daily baths and TV time.
 The most IMPORTANT is ALWAYS being there for every young one that needs us.

-At Mummy Marho’s Foundation, every young one that is rescued or comes to our facility, are welcomed despite their physical appearance, speech and street-looking countenance.
-No matter how they come or how they are rescued, the important thing is to make sure that they are given the necessary amenities as follows:
+At Mummy Marho’s Foundation, every young one is welcomed regardless of their physical appearance, speech and street-looking countenance.
+No matter how they come or how they are rescued, the important thing is to make sure that they are given the necessary amenities as:

 To focus on our mission, we ensure to make the SDGs our guideline: